-Spores are found in virtually all soil, particularly soil rich in manure, but also in house dust and both animal and human faeces.
-Spores can enter even the smallest wound and in anaerobic conditions found in necrotic tissue, active infection or the presence of a foreign body produces tetanospasmin, a powerful exotoxin.
-This spreads via lymph and blood, and is transported up the nerves, binding irreversibly to neurons, and preventing inhibition of motor reflex responses to sensory stimuli.
-This results in the characteristic muscle spasms (severe enough to tear muscles, cause long bone fractures or spinal compression fractures) and rigidity.
+Tetanus bacteria spores are found in virtually all soil, particularly soil rich in manure, but also in house dust and animal and human faeces.
+Spores can enter even the smallest wound; in the presence of anaerobic conditions found in necrotic tissue, active infection, or a foreign body, the bacteria produce a powerful exotoxin called tetanospasmin (also known as tetanus toxin (TeNT) or tetanus neurotoxin).
+This spreads via lymph and blood to the neuromuscular junction, where it binds to the presynaptic membrane and is transported up motor neurones to the spinal cord and/or brainstem.
+Here, the toxin blocks inhibitory neurotransmission that would normally suppress the activity of these motor neurones.
+This disinhibition of lower motor neurones results in muscle hyperactivity, such as the characteristic muscle spasms (severe enough to tear muscles, cause long-bone fractures or spinal compression fractures) and rigidity seen clinically.

 Incidence and mortality

-- Age >60 years, lack of immunisation, poverty, drug addiction.
+- Age >60 years, lack of immunisation, poverty, injecting drug use.

 - Wounds contaminated with garden soil or manure and those caused by rusty metals are particularly dangerous.